Therapy is an Investment in Yourself

 Cancellations outside the 24-hour window and no-shows are billed the full session rate.

-I do not participate with any insurance providers and am considered an out-of-network provider.
+I do not accept insurance as a form of payment.
+I'm considered an out-of-network (OON) provider.

 If you have out of network benefits (PPO) and choose to access them, you may be eligible for reimbursement.